tan-x/tech-whatsapp/README.md

 Click Stylus extension icon, click 'Write style for: web.whatsapp.com/this_URL'

-On Stylus page: click 'Write new style', copy & paste code in WAstyle.css to style code field.
+On Stylus page: Copy & paste code in WAstyle.css to style code field.
 Modify style name in the top left if you wish.
 Click save.

 To toggle, in WhatsApp window click Stylus extenstion icon and click style checkbox in drop-down.